 The poorly edited fight scenes let the film down.
 The shaky camera work and excessive slow-motion close-ups of the boxers exchanging punches, make the action unnatural.
 When you watch a boxing match in real-life, you can almost feel the impact of every blow, and the energy in the ring is radiating.
 Quality fight scenes are the main thing missing in Hands of Stone.

-Even though Hands of Stone contains lots of engaging drama, it’s the most memorable boxing film.
-It’s in the shadow of greats like Raging Bull (1980) and the Rocky.
+Even though Hands of Stone contains lots of engaging drama, it’s not the most memorable boxing film.
+It’s in the shadow of greats like Raging Bull and the Rocky.
 However, the rise of Roberto Duran from a young boy living in a slum, to a legendary boxer, is very compelling.
-I enjoyed the overall story, even though the film does try to cram his whole life into two hours, which is a classic biopic mistake.
-However, Hands of Stone still manages to be entertaining, so it’s still worth watching if you are you’re willing to overlook the genre cliches.
+I enjoyed the story, even though the film does try to cram his whole life into two hours, but Hands of Stone is still entertaining.
+If you’re a fan of boxing movies, it’s worth a watch.

 Quoted: “Duran’s reputation as the hardest-hitting boxer in Panama kept growing, a reputation that would one day earn him the nickname … hands of stone.”